 Interested in the Health Occupations Program?
 Listed below are the sequence of the courses in order for student to become a program completer.

-Course 1 - Medical Skills and Services (some Middle Schools offer this to 8th grade students- If so, the 9th grader could begin Health Science I- A & P their freshman year.
+Course 1 - Medical Skills and Services (some Middle Schools offer this to 8th grade students.
+This is intruductory course not part of the THREE PROGRAM COURSES.

 Course 2 - Health Science I- Anatomy & Physiology.
 The course Anatomy and Physiology may be substituted for Health Science I Anatomy & Physiology.